Insights from a Personal Injury Defense Attorney

 4. Courtroom Advocacy

-When a case proceeds to trial, the defense attorney meticulously crafts arguments to dispute liability or reduce potential damages.
-This includes cross-examining witnesses, introducing counter-evidence, and invoking relevant legal precedents to challenge the plaintiff’s claims.
+When a case proceeds to trial, the defense attorney meticulously crafts arguments to dispute liability or reduce potential damages, with the jury playing a crucial role in determining the outcome.
+This includes cross-examining witnesses, introducing counter-evidence, and invoking relevant legal precedents to challenge the plaintiffโ€™s claims, as both sides are ultimately seeking justice through the trial process.

 Common Defense Strategies